A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 Travelling by train and by car around Veneto and Lombardy is incredibly easy and toll roads are not that expensive.
 A modern motorway leads directly from Venice all the way to Milan.
 Dozens of high-speed and fast regional trains connect the two cities all throughout the day.

 The high-speed trains, in general, are very clean, new, and well-maintained.
 They feel very swish.
-While they can get quite busy in the mornings and in the late afternoons with business people commuting between Venice, Milan, and the towns and cities between the two, the journey is very comfortable.
+While they can get quite busy in the mornings and in the late afternoons with business people commuting between Venice, Milan, and the cities between the two, the journey is very comfortable.

 I have travelled by regional train from Milan to Venice only once.
 It was OK.
 Personally, I prefer not to spend too much time in transit.
 However, I understand that for many reasons this is not possible all the times.